square/react-native-square-reader-sdk/README.md

   the Transactions API or manually in the [Square Dashboard].
 * Reader SDK is not supported in the Square sandbox.
 See [Testing Mobile Apps] for testing recommendations.
-* Your version of Reader SDK must adhere to Square's update policy.
+* Your version of Reader SDK must adhere to the Square SDK update policy.
 To limit risk to developers and their users, Square enforces an [update policy for Reader SDK] that requires developers to keep their version of Reader SDK current.